mrharpo/Oklahoma/README.md

   - OSC
 - automatic timers
   - for act 1, intermission, act 2
-  - using empty MIDI timecode cue
+  - using empty MIDI timecode cues
-    - pause at end of section to hold final value
+    - pause to hold final value until reset
     - reset with stop or panic
-  - preview values in Timecode tab
+  - preview values in QLab Timecode tab